Kivett and Myers: Legacy

-In addition to HNTB as the firm's official successor, Kivett & Myers employees would found over fifty independent architecture firms in the Kansas City area.
+In addition to HNTB as the firm's official successor, Kivett and Myers employees would found over fifty independent architecture firms in the Kansas City area.
 The largest and best-known of these is BNIM, founded by R. Bruce Patty and three other Kivett associates in 1970.

 HNTB went on to build several professional stadiums, indoor arenas and ballparks.
 Several of the firm's architects also went on to open a sports architecture office in Kansas City for Hellmuth, Obata & Kassabaum in 1983, now the independent firm of Populous, with offices in Kansas City, London and Brisbane.
-In 1988 several more architects left HNTB and opened a sports architecture office in Kansas City for Ellerbe Becket.
+In 1988, several more architects left HNTB and opened a sports architecture office in Kansas City for Ellerbe Becket.
 This practice was known primarily for professional indoor sports arenas, but was also responsible for several major stadia.

 Partner biographies

 Clarence Kivett

 Clarence Kivett (October 18, 1905 – December 3, 1996) was born Clarence Kivovitch in Saint Paul, Minnesota.
 He was educated at the University of Kansas, graduating in 1928 with a BS in architecture.
 He worked for Kansas City architects Madorie & Bihr and Hoit, Price & Barnes until 1931, when the economic conditions of the Great Depression caused the latter firm to let him go.

-During World War II Kivett was at Knob Noster, Missouri, where he superintended construction for the air force.
+During World War II, Kivett was at Knob Noster, Missouri, where he superintended construction for the air force.
 He was active in the American Institute of Architects (AIA) and was elected a Fellow in 1967.

 Kivett was married in 1934.
 He lived for twenty years after his retirement and died in Kansas City at the age of 91.